vbvg2008/benchmarks/schedule/schedule.md

 ### to do list:
-* pytorch multi-gpu training

-* how to enable the lambda function
+* how to better handle no input case for multi-gpu

 * do normalized conv